shubhsherl/GSoC-Contribution-Leaderboard/README.md

-# RC_leaderboard
+# GSoC Contribution Leaderboard

-Rocket.Chat Leaderboard for GSoC candidates.
-Build using Django Framework in Python3.
+GSoC Contribution Leaderboard for GSoC candidates.
 Register yourself and see your position on leaderboard based on the Commits, Issues and PRs, submitted by you on any repo of Rocket.Chat.

 Happy Coding.